An alarming fact!

 The only solution to all these problems is Agriculture Modernization that has already started by some of the tech-savvy farmers.
 For the next generation agriculture fields, data collected from sensors would become the fertilizer to grow crops.
 It’s really perplexing but true.

 Embracing IoT (Internet of Things) would uncover the new ways that tap the full potential of agriculture yield and alleviate all the challenges that hinder the growth of the crop.
-Before heading to know how IoT can turn out to be a magic bullet for the agriculture, let’s understand what IoT is.
+Before heading to know how IoT solutions can turn out to be a magic bullet for the agriculture, let’s understand what IoT is.

 IOT is the technology that extends the limit of internet connectivity from digital devices to physical objects.
 It enables the communication between digital devices, objects, and other systems.
 The data collected can be shared between person to person, machines to person or machine to machine, and data is stored and managed at Cloud.